 If you don’t plan on taking the ferry trip, don’t worry, you can still get to Sausalito if you’re travelling by car; it’s just north of the Golden Gate Bridge.
 Sausalito is a lovely, quaint, seaside town, with art galleries, boutique stores, great dining options, bike hire and a great view of the bay.
 I also found the overall slower pace a good contrast to the hustle and bustle of downtown San Francisco.
 For an overnight stay here, there are plenty of hotel options available.

 Napa and Sonoma Valleys – World Class Wine

 The Napa and Sonoma Valleys are only about 100 kilometres north of San Francisco – an easy drive with wide-open highways all the way.
 Napa Valley is considered to be one of the premier wine regions in the world, and has restaurants such as the French Laundry, Mustards Grill and Bottega to match.
 I found some vineyards required bookings in advance, and others are fine with walk-ins, so it’s best to always check beforehand.
 Once you’re there, enjoy the wine, enjoy the vineyards and enjoy the countryside; it’s all really spectacular.
-If you’re after some luxury accommodation, spend some time at the Carneros Inn.
+If you’re after some luxury accommodation, spend some time at the Carneros Resort and Spa.
 You’ll have your own luxury private cottage.
 It’s a true luxury resort, so it’s almost impossible not to unwind once you’re there.

 With an abundance of fine food, fine wine, luxury shopping and spectacular countryside on offer, indulging yourself a little is easy – try it for yourself.